crazy-historian/peace-ide/README.md

 # peace-ide
-Simple and useful IDE for Peace-interpreter.
+**Simple and useful IDE for Peace-interpreter.**

+Peace is a source-to-source interpreter allow you forget about old